-What to expect at Mickey’s Not-So-Scary Halloween Party!
+What to Expect at Mickey Mouse’s Not-So-Scary Halloween Party

 This past weekend was my birthday and our 9th wedding anniversary.
 We decided to spend it together as a family at Disney World in Orlando!
 Luckily for us, that’s just about an hour and a half drive away from Tampa.